Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 L series Navigation and Obstacle Avoidance

 All L series models use Pathfinder LiDAR navigation with some improvements over the D series.
 LiDAR combines with 3D structured light for more effective obstacle avoidance, and higher-level models incorporate additional sensors, AI, and a RGB camera for obstacle recognition.
-The L40 Ultra has all of the bells and whistles for obstacle avoidance, utilizing a combination of lasers, AI, RGB camera, and LED lighting for obstacle avoidance that has performed very well in our tests.
+The L40 Ultra, the L40s Ultra AE, and the L50 Ultra have all of the bells and whistles for obstacle avoidance, utilizing a combination of lasers, AI, RGB camera, and LED lighting for obstacle avoidance, a system that performed very well in our tests on the original L40 Ultra.

 A close up of Dreame's camera-based AI system